National Athletic Trainers' Association Convenes 5th Annual Youth Sports Safety Summit

 Summit topics ranged from risk management for administrators to new research and recommendations on high school sports safety including concussions, pre-participation exams, mental health and the athlete and highlights of a new benchmark study that addressed appropriate medical care in today’s secondary school setting.
 Afternoon discussions included athletic administration, as well as best practices in awareness and training; on the field; and advocacy.
 NATA advanced released a new position statement on the management of sport concussion that will be published in the March Journal of Athletic Training, NATA’s scientific publication.
-To review the statement please visit: http://dx.doi.org/10.4085/1062-6050-49.1.07.
+Review the statement.

 “We’ve taken youth sports safety to a new level of awareness,” added Thornton.
 “Each participant is now empowered to share this important learning with the coaches, legislators, family members, school administrators, medical professionals and others who work with and influence our student athletes and can help ensure their physical and emotional health on the playing field.”